 - Something you are, such as your fingerprint, voice recognition or an eye scan.

-2FA is available for Devolutions Password Server Enterprise and Devolutions Password Server Platinum.
+2FA is available for Devolutions Server Team, Enterprise and Platinum.
 For extra security, only an administrator can configure 2FA.
 Here is how to set everything up:

-1. From the Devolutions Password Server web interface, go to Administration – Password Server Settings – Two-Factor.
+From the Devolutions Server web interface, go to Administration – Password Server Settings – Two-Factor.